cardiffnlp/tweetnlp/README.md

 [![PyPI status](https://img.shields.io/pypi/status/tweetnlp.svg)](https://pypi.python.org/pypi/tweetnlp/)

 # TweetNLP
-TweetNLP for all the NLP enthusiasts working on Twitter!
+TweetNLP for all the NLP enthusiasts working on Twitter and social media in general!
-The python library `tweetnlp` provides a collection of useful tools to analyze/understand tweets such as sentiment analysis, emoji prediction, and named-entity recognition, powered by state-of-the-art language modeling trained on tweets.
+The python library `tweetnlp` provides a collection of useful tools to analyze/understand tweets such as sentiment analysis, emoji prediction, and named-entity recognition, powered by state-of-the-art language modeling specialized on social media.

-***News (September 2022):*** Our paper presenting TweetNLP, "TweetNLP: Cutting-Edge Natural Language Processing for Social Media", has been accepted as an EMNLP 2022 system demonstration!!
-Camera-ready version can be found [here](https://arxiv.org/abs/2206.14774).
+***News (December 2022):*** We presented a TweetNLP demo paper ("TweetNLP: Cutting-Edge Natural Language Processing for Social Media"), at EMNLP 2022.
+The final version can be found [here](https://aclanthology.org/2022.emnlp-demos.5/).

 Resources: